 Strip a minimum of 6 inches of topsoil from wetland area.
 Separately stockpile the wetland topsoil at a height no greater than 3 feet.

-Spread a minimum of 6 inches of wetland topsoil at the mitigation site.
+Spread a minimum of 6 inches of wetland topsoil at mitigation sites and temporary wetland impact areas.

 2. Topsoil - Imported.